 The IET is working to engineer a better world.
 Our heritage dates back to 1871, and today our mission is to inspire, inform and influence the global engineering community, supporting technology innovation to meet the needs of society.

-- The Institution of Engineering and Technology (IET) has nearly 160,000 members worldwide in 127 countries.
+- The Institution of Engineering and Technology (IET) has over 163,000 members worldwide in 127 countries.

 - IET members operate almost 100 Local Networks as well as 22 Technical and Professional Networks.

 - The IET was formed in March 2006 by a merger of the Institution of Electrical Engineers (IEE) and the Institution of Incorporated Engineers (IIE).